 Covers advanced database development topics and introduces a data warehouse model designed especially to support analytics and reporting needs.
 Database development topics covered include transaction management, performance optimization, data loading, and the development of stored procedures, triggers, and functions.
 Presents the data warehouse model in contrast to existing operational transaction systems.
 Analyzes business reporting needs, creates models for data warehouses based on the reporting needs, and uses SQL to create and populate tables based on dimensional models.
 Lab access fee of $35 for computers applies.

 Introduces the systems development life cycle with a focus on systematic planning; requirements, process, and data analysis; and an overview of the design phase.
 Covers fundamental principles, effective processes, and techniques of project management, including scheduling and project control.
 Covers appropriate methodologies, tools, diagrams, and techniques for systems analysis, design, and project management.
 Requires working in teams to complete and present the first planning and analysis phases of a project for a client.
 Should be taken in the end of the junior year or first semester of the senior year.
+Should be taken in sequence with INFO 4430 immediately following this course.
 Lab access fee of $35 for computers applies.